OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 This delivers two key advantages:

-- Visibility: You can now see the entire process while editing a step
+- Visibility: You can now see the entire process while editing a step.
+This is very useful when referencing other steps names in custom scripts or variables.
 - Usability:  Jumping between deployment steps could previously be painful, especially for processes with many steps.
 This change will hopefully save some precious seconds (and reduce the wear on your mouse).

 ## Cloning Tenants